 Process: To mix ingredients using a food processor.
 Also, refers to cooking, following safe recommended canning procedures, and sealing the filled canning jars.

-Pulse: The ‘on and off’ action used when using a food processor or blender.
+Pulse: The ‘on and off’ action is used when using a food processor or blender.
 Pulsing involves turning the start button on and off rapidly a few times until the desired consistency is achieved.
 Some food processors have a ‘pulse’ button, so you will simply press it several times or until processed enough.

-Pulverize: To reduce to a dust or powder.
+Pulverize: To reduce to dust or powder.